RBMHTechnology/vind/README.md

 * use the issue tracker - report bugs, suggest features or give hints how we can improve the documentation.
 * discuss issues with the community - two brains are better than one.
 * write code - no patch is too small.
-So even fixing typos helps to improve VIND.
+So even fixing typos helps to improve Vind.

 ## License
 Free use of this software is granted under the terms of the Apache License Version 2.0.
 See the [License](LICENSE.txt) for more details.

 ## Authors
-VIND is lead by [Red Bull Media House Technology](https://github.com/RBMHTechnology) and was initiated in 2017.
+Vind is lead by [Red Bull Media House Technology](https://github.com/RBMHTechnology) and was initiated in 2017.

 ## Changelog
 The [Changelog](./docs/changelog.adoc) provides a complete list of changes in older releases.